mszyncowicz/DualSenseY-v2-battery-led-fix/README.md

 ### Download → https://github.com/WujekFoliarz/DualSenseY-v2/releases
 ### Discord → https://discord.gg/AFYvxf282U
 ### If you want to buy me a coffee → https://ko-fi.com/wujekfoliarz
+### Translations → https://crowdin.com/project/dualsensey (If your language is not there, create an issue on github or contact me on discord)

 # DualSenseY